AlexanderStephenThompson/learning-git-and-github/docs/git-guide.md

 ---

 ## Security basics
+Small habits here prevent big headaches: keep secrets out of git, turn on alerts, and sign what matters.
+Treat security as part of shipping, not an afterthought.
 - Use a `.gitignore` to avoid committing secrets and build artifacts.
 - Never commit `.env` with secrets; use GitHub Actions secrets or environment variables.
 - Enable Dependabot alerts and updates (Settings → Code security and analysis).